Tor vs. VPN: What They Do, Key Differences and Which Is Better

 Advantages of a VPN

-VPNs offer a set of advantages that make them unique and have set them apart as one of the leading options for online security and anonymity.
+VPNs offer benefits that make them unique and have set them apart as one of the leading options for online security and anonymity, including:

 • Speed: Since you’re only connecting to one server, the internet connection is just as fast as you’re used to.
 You don’t usually have to wait any additional time for photos or videos to load.